MooMooHorse/cs411covidGCP/README.md

 ## Project Title

-> Project Title

 US COVID-19 Trends

 ## Project Summary

-> Project Summary
->
-> What are the basic functions of your web application?

 We are going to create a map of the United States that displays the current and past trends of the COVID-19 pandemic.
 The user will be able to analyze the behavior of the pandemic between different states depending on academic publications that the state is writing and releasing during a specific time period.
 Our website will extract data from these academic publications and display keywords and trends in an effort to understand the public response.
 In addition, the user will be able to see the contamination trends by observing how many people are testing positive and negative in each respective state.
 With these two sets of data/information the user can accurately understand the public understanding and response to the pandemic.

 ## Project Description

-> Description of an application of your choice
->
-> What would be a good creative component (function) that can improve the functionality of your application?

 We are going to create a map of the United States that displays the trends of COVID-19 over a specific time period based on the academic publications that are being released by the state.
 The user can hover their mouse over specific areas/states and view the COVID-19 trends based on the academic publications that state is releasing.
 We will extract and display key words from these academic publications so that the user can understand common trends of the COVID-19 pandemic in each state respectively.
 In addition, the user will be able to see the amount of people testing positive, testing negative, hospitalized and dying from the COVID-19 pandemic by hovering over specific states on the map.
 The user will be able to toggle between two settings, “Publications” and “Cases”, to analyze the statistics and common trends of the pandemic on a map of the United States.
 Our website will extract the most recent data from the COVID-19 data set provided by the TA’s and represent this data using a map.
 The user will be able to specify specific time periods that they want to better understand.